-From working at the prestigious Lee, Wooden & Ziegler LLP to opening her own practice in With a background in education and school counseling, Sam first entered the world of college admissions as the founder of MyCollegeLifeCoach.com.
+With a background in education and school counseling, Sam first entered the world of college admissions as the founder of MyCollegeLifeCoach.com.
 However, he realized that without addressing the cost of college, college selection was incomplete.
-He founded College Funding Planners to teach families to make college decisions that empower - not hinder - especially in the area of finances.
+He founded College Funding Planners to teach families to make college decisions that empower - not hinder - them, especially in the area of finances.

 M.A., School Counseling, 2008

 B.A., English, 2000